 Examples of Alterplinarity

 The shift from “discipline-based” to “issue- or project-based” work, in order to respond to the modern world’s interconnected complexity and to address the broad issues of our time (Klein, 1990), is exemplified best in the following examples of alterplinarity.
 The following two projects, from one of the author’s previous books (Rodgers and Smyth, 2010), illustrate well this shift in emphasis from creative practice that is embedded in one or more specific disciplines (discipline-based) to holistic, issue-driven practice.
-In the next and concluding section of this paper, we propose ten recommendations towards achieving relevant, valuable, and generally good research in an age of alterplinarity, and illustrate how the following two cases typify the blurred state of the disciplines we call alterplinarity.
+In the next and concluding section of this paper, we propose ten recommendations towards achieving relevant, valuable, and responsive research in an age of alterplinarity, and illustrate how the following two cases typify the blurred state of the disciplines we call alterplinarity.

 HeHe